camillareis/camillareis.github.io/_pages/about.md

 Hi!
 My name is Camilla and I'm a university assistant at the [Institute of General Management and Organisation](https://www.tugraz.at/institute/ufo/home) at [Graz University of Technology](https://www.tugraz.at/en/home) in Austria.
 Prior to this position, I studied **Software Engineering - Management** at TU Graz and received my master's degree in 2021.

 In case you are wondering, _"What does a university assistant do?"_

+Basically, it's teaching and research combined while working on a PhD.

-I am part of the teaching team and co-responsible for **various lectures and seminars** for undergraduate and MBA degree programs.
-For more details on which courses I teach, check out my [teaching page](https://camillareis.github.io/teaching/).
-As a teaching assistant my responsibilites include organizing and processing lecture exams, and supervising Bachelor's and Master's Thesis.
+I co-teach lectures and seminars for undergraduate and MBA programs, assist with exams, and supervise Bachelor’s and Master’s theses at the Institute.
+For an overview what I teach, check out my [teaching page](https://camillareis.github.io/teaching/).

-Besides teaching, I also participate in research projects at the institute.
-My research interests are widely spread, but my foci lie in **technology-based business models, technology management and organizational ambidexterity**.
-I'm also a 3rd year PhD candidate and working on my dissertation.
+In addition to teaching, I contribute to research projects, with a focus on **technology-based business models and circular business models, technology management, and organizational ambidexterity**.
+As a 3rd-year PhD candidate, I’m actively working on my dissertation.
+For more details, check out my teaching and research pages.
 If you're curious, take a look at my [research and publications page](https://camillareis.github.io/reserach-publications/).

-Managing all tasks, responsibilities and interests simulataneously can be overwhelming, so I have many **systems and digital organization tools** that support me in not losing track and work efficiently.
-I am currently working on blog posts about the best digital research tools and organization tips, so stay tuned.

-In sum, my _passion for teaching and education_ characterizes me as a university assistant.
-My _curiosity and self-motivation_ drive me as a researcher.
-And my _love for digital planning and organization tools_ helps me work solution-oriented and efficiently.